kubevirt/user-guide/docs/operations/containerized_data_importer.md

 -   Upload a local disk image to a DataVolume

 This document deals with the third use case.
-So you should have CDI installed in your cluster, a VM disk that you’d like to upload, and virtctl in your path.
+So you should have CDI installed in your cluster, a VM disk that you'd like to upload, and virtctl in your path.

 ## Install CDI